Kirklees: Media

+Local newspapers are Huddersfield Daily Examiner, Yorkshire Evening Post and Yorkshire Post.

 Governance

 Council

 Kirklees Council is the local authority of the district.
 The council is composed of 69 councillors, three for each of the borough's 23 wards.
 Elections are held three years out of four, on the first Thursday of May.
 One third of the councillors are elected, for a four-year term, in each election.
 The council is currently led by a Labour executive.

 Borough status and mayoralty

 The shadow Kirklees District Council petitioned the privy council for a royal charter under section 245 of the Local Government Act 1972 granting the status of a borough from 1 April 1974.
 The grant of borough status entitled the chairman of the council to the title of "mayor", effectively continuing the mayoralties of the former boroughs of Dewsbury (1862), Huddersfield (1898), Batley (1869) and Spenborough (1955).
 The mayor is elected from among the councillors for a one-year term (the "civic year") at the council's annual meeting.

 Kirklees is the most populated borough or district in England not to have city status.
 In 2001 it was announced that a grant of city status was to be made to an English town to mark the Golden Jubilee of Elizabeth II, and Kirklees council indicated that it was considering applying on behalf of Huddersfield.
 An unofficial telephone poll by the Huddersfield Examiner found a slim majority against the proposal, and the council did not proceed with the application.